aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 1. On the **Configure stack options** page, you can specify [tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html) (key-value pairs) for resources in your stack.
 We recommend setting **key** to `env` and **value** to `aws-workshop`, or something similar.
 This will help to identify resources created by this tutorial.
 When you're done, choose **Next**.

 1. On the **Review** page, review and confirm the template settings.
-Under **Capabilities**, select the two check boxes to acknowledge that the template will create IAM resources and that it might require the capability to auto-expand macros.
+Under **Capabilities** at the very bottom, select the two check boxes to acknowledge that the template will create IAM resources and that it might require the capability to auto-expand macros.

-1. Choose **Create** to deploy the stack.
+1. Choose **Create stack** to deploy the stack.
 Either deployment option takes about 30 minutes to complete.

 1. Monitor the status of the stack.
 When the status is **CREATE\_COMPLETE**, the cluster is ready.

 1. Use the URLs displayed in the **Outputs** tab for the stack to view the resources that were created.

-Figure 2: \<software\> outputs after successful deployment

 ### Step 4.
 Test the Deployment